paulkaiser/eawgo/README.md

 ## Backlog
 ### Core game

-#### Add territory state to UX sequence
-After each attack, write the outcome to the console and show the current state of territory ownership before prompting "Do you want to attack?"

 #### Improve randomness of dice rolls
 Currently, the dice package seeds the random number generator using a value from the environment or a simple default value.
 The apparent randomness can be improved by using a variation of clock values to form the seed.